ioccc-src/winner/faq.md

 Of course if you know the author's name you can go directly to [authors.html](authors.html) and click on their surname's/last name's/second name's initial and then scroll down (if necessary) to the author in question.

-**NOTE**: previously we included email in the [authors.html](authors.html) page but we have decided against this.
-Nevertheless, the `author_handle` link under the author links to a JSON file which has the email address if it is known, which you might wish to consult.
-You might also wish to look at their URL or alternate URL for more information.

 <hr style="width:10%;text-align:left;margin-left:0">